mattmakai/fullstackpython.com/source/content/pages/04-web-development/01-web-frameworks.markdown

 <div class="well see-also">
-While you're learning about web frmaeworks you should also find out about
+While you're learning about web frameworks you should also study
 <a href="/deployment.html">web application deployment</a> and
 <a href="/application-programming-interfaces.html">web APIs</a>.
 </div>